nikramakrishnan/freetype-site/docs/ft2-base_interface.md

   endfor
 ```

-If you use strong auto-hinting, you &#42;&#42;must&#42;&#42; apply these delta values!
+If you use strong auto-hinting, you **must** apply these delta values!
 Otherwise you will experience far too large inter-glyph spacing at small rendering sizes in most cases.
 Note that it doesn't harm to use the above code for other hinting modes also, since the delta values are zero then.

 <hr>